andy-sre/WeBuildPCs/docs/user.md

 The below titles show you how to do each of the possible tasks on the user dashboard.

+To get to the dashboard click [Here](https://iamandyie.github.io/WeBuildPCs/)

+To view the employee documentation click [Here](https://iamandyie.github.io/WeBuildPCs/employee)

 ## Registration
 Step 1.
 On the home page click on the "Registration" button